pydiverse/pydiverse.pipedag/docs/reference/config.rst

 Attributes of the `args` subsection are backend specific and get passed to the respective classes (detail: see `__init__` or `_init_conf_` methods).

-Fields `schema_prefix` and `schema_suffix` are optional.
-They are particularly useful for use with SQL Server database.
-SQL Server can query multiple databases within one query.
-So the database becomes effectively a part of the schema (also in the view of sqlalchemy).
-If `schema_prefix` includes a dot (i.e. ``"flow_db."``), we always prefix a specific database as part of the schema.
-If `schema_suffix` includes a dot, we use databases instead of schemas.
-``schema_suffix=".dbo"`` is the most common usecase for this.
-Never put a dot in both `schema_prefix` and `schema_suffix`.

 .. code-block:: yaml

     table_store: